ursetto/stability-infrastructure/README.md

 You *must* be in your Chicken repository directory when running these scripts.

-Below, we use `$SCR` as the path to the scripts -- where you checked out this repository.
+Below, we use `$SCR` as the path to the scripts -- in other words where you checked out this repository.

     SCR=./stability-infrastructure